Malith97/ChatbotX/README.md

 ## Overview

 This is a Simple Chatbot.
-A Chatbot is a program simulates a conversation between a user and a computer
+A Chatbot is a program simulates a conversation between a user and a computer.

 This is the python for [this](https://youtu.be/tSjR7bk1Y9U)  video on Youtube by Edureka on Chatbot .